ChristopherL-STCU/Conferences/kcdc2017/PITCHME.md

 <h4 style="text-transform: none">One problem which goes deeper and deeper to fix things before you can do what you want</h4>
 </div>

-One problem which goes deeper and deeper to fix things before you can do what you want

 +++?image=kcdc2017/assets/trim-yak.png

 +++?image=kcdc2017/assets/trim-yak-no-text.png